 In light of such dark beginnings it’s not too hard to see why some decide to have nothing at all to do with Halloween.

 I am all for redeeming things, bringing light to something dark.
 I do not believe that everything can be redeemed.
-By Jesus blood everyone can, but not every event or activity.
+By Jesus blood everyone can be redeemed, but not every event or activity.

 The Pumpkin Patch Parable by Liz Curtis Higgs is a wonderful example of redeeming something that once was dark.
-Using a pumpkin as an object lesson it teaches about Salvation.
-God chooses us, cleans us up and gives us his love to share with everyone we meet.
+Using a pumpkin as an object lesson Liz teaches about salvation.
+God chooses us, cleans us up and gives us His love to share with everyone we meet.
 We carve pumpkins some years.
 We refer to the parable while we work on our creations and we carve whatever we want, nothing scary or gross.

 We have chosen to not dress up for Halloween.
 My children can and do dress up for theme parties and for fun.

 We do not go to any Halloween parties or haunted houses.
 The idea of intentionally going to get scared is quite strange to me.
-Jesus died to give us a spirit of power, love and a sound mind.
+Jesus died to give us not a spirit of fear but a spirit of power, love and a sound mind.
 He conquered fear.
 Why would I invite it back into my life?
 Or give it permission to enter my children?
 The enemy is already a thief trying to steal, kill and destroy me and my family.
 Why help him out?

 I am cautious of the “not wanting to be left out” attitude.
-“Everyone is doing” it is a poor argument in any situation.
+“Everyone is doing it” is a poor argument in any situation.
 Is this a reasoning you want your children to live by?
 We are called to be different, set apart.
-We can’t do that by looking and acting like them.
+We can’t do that by looking and acting like “everyone”.
 I want to be living a life that leaves the world feeling left out; in a way that draws them to my loving God.